 When a file transfer session is commenced, the session will make available to the user the following list of folder structure to file transfer clients:

 / -> C:\Users\JohnD /download -> C:\Users\JohnD\download /upload -> Virtual folder with 'team' as single member /upload/team -> Virtual folder with 'sales' as single member /upload/team/emea -> C:\Storage\teams\sales /upload/team/emea/jobs -> C:\Storage\teams\sales\jobs /virtual-in-root -> C:\Storage\base /virtual-in-root/vid -> C:\Storage\base\vid /read-only-reports -> C:\Storage\reports /read-only-reports/us -> C:\Storage\reports\us

 In addition, the following permissions are also applied to these folders:

 / -> Full control /download -> Full control, including ability to remove the folder. /upload -> Only list, since this is a virtual folder. /upload/team -> Only list, since this is a virtual folder. /upload/team/sales -> Full control, but cannot delete the folder since it is a virtual folder. /upload/team/emea/jobs -> Full control, but cannot delete the folder itself. /virtual-in-root -> Full control, but cannot delete the folder itself. /virtual-in-root/vid -> Full control, can also delete the `vid` folder. /read-only-reports -> Only allow reading files and listing folders. /read-only-reports/us -> Only allow reading files and listing folders.

-Virtual folders on Linux and other Unix variants are case-sensitive.
+On Linux, virtual folders are case-sensitive.
 On Windows and macOS, virtual folders are case-insensitive and are always represented in lowercase.